hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/08_biological_databases_Ensembl.md

 ## Ensembl Biomart

 While Ensembl contains extensive genomic information, we often want to mine the data to export a custom dataset.
 Ensembl offers the `Biomart` tool for accessing and mining the Ensembl database.
-You can access BioMart directly using the web interface; alternatively, there is an R package, "biomaRt", available for use directly in R.
+You can access BioMart directly using the web interface; alternatively, there is an R package, "biomaRt", available for use for mining Ensembl data from R.

 ### Web interface